daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script all users and home directories, sorted by users
+this script finds all empty files and directiories in the current directory